LucaLanziani/sony-camera-stream-receiver/README.md

 How to receive the sony cameras stream directly locally in your computer.

-The software creates a rtmp server and shows the streams in the command line, you can consume the stream with any software that supports rtmp connecting to:
+The software creates a rtmp server and shows the streams in the address command line

+You can consume the stream with any software that supports rtmp connecting to:

 ```
 rtmp://127.0.0.1/<channel_number>/broadcaster/live<live_number>
 ```

-**channel_number**: you can find the instructions to find the channel_number below **live_number**: The application will write this once the camera starts streaming
+**channel_number**: you can find the instructions to find the channel_number below

+**live_number**: The application will write this once the camera starts streaming

 eg: